fragtex-eth/DezentralizedMR-SmartContracts/Readme.md

 1. Create Survey with 5 questions
 2. Every users can participate
 3. If a question get a rating of at least average it gets accepted
-4. Distribution of Results and money
+4. Distribution of results and money

 #### Future steps: